Futoshi Miyagi: Career in Japan

 Due to visa complications, Miyagi returned to Japan and relocated to Tokyo in 2007.
 Over the next few years, Miyagi expanded on his play with theme of absence and creation through numerous mediums such as installation, object, and video based work.
 In some of his works, the theme is expressed literally through the physical act of unwinding and removal, such as the work Hope We'll See Each Other Soon Again (2009), wherein Miyagi created a fence in a gallery with yarn with a path cut open, and later sew together gloves using the removed strings of yarn.
 In other works absence is expressed through the use of every day objects, such as empty glasses and used cigarette butts, that evoke the presence of a person or relationship that is not directly shown.
 Miyagi's use of repetitive actions and common objects was partially influenced by the work of American feminist writers and artists such as Lucy Lippard and Mierle Laderman Ukeles, especially the latter who sought to reframe daily actions and life as an extension of her art practice.
 In many of his works between 2007 and 2011, Miyagi continued to draw from personal experiences and often referenced actual people and events in his life, such as gifts for his parents that he never sent or translations of songs he used to listen to as a teenager.
-For Miyagi, in the process of recalling these memories, absences and time gave space to the transformation of those memories, highlighted during the process of writing his autobiography wherein despite his best efforts "the time-line is confused, and new anecdotes pop up all the time."
+For Miyagi, in the process of recalling these memories, absences and time gave space to the transformation of those memories, highlighted during the process of writing his autobiography wherein despite his best efforts "the time-line is confused, and new anecdotes pop up all the time".

 From the late 2000s onwards, Miyagi also began to combine his personal experiences with the stories of fictional characters, notably a relationship he had with an imagined AWOL soldier in Okinawa.
 Miyagi presented numerous photographs and object works meant as belongings of the fictional soldier and also provided narrative details of their interactions.
-This invented relationship with an US soldier was a precursor to his highly regarded and multi-year project American Boyfriend Series.
+This invented relationship with a US soldier was a precursor to his highly regarded and multi-year project American Boyfriend Series.